Phase behavior of hard circular arcs: results

 The left-handed side of this section corresponds to the phase behavior of systems of hard segments.
-The numerical simulation data for this basic reference system were usually interpreted as inconsistent with a second--order isotropic--nematic phase transition as the application of a second--virial (Onsager \cite{onsager}) density functional theory would predict \cite{kayser}.
+The numerical simulation data for this basic reference system were usually interpreted as inconsistent with a second--order isotropic--nematic phase transition that the application of a second--virial (Onsager \cite{onsager}) density functional theory would predict \cite{kayser}.
 They were usually interpreted as consistent with the existence of an isotropic--(quasi)nematic phase transition of the Berezinskii--Kosterlitz-Thouless \cite{berezinskii,kt,ktrev,ktrus} type \cite{eppenga,india,vink}.
 One interpretation that essentially maintains both of these two, usually mutually exclusive, interpretations was also proposed \cite{polonia}.
 In an infinite periodic system, the \textit{S}-shaped curve of $\mathtt{S}_2$ versus $\uprho$ is suggestive of an isotropic--nematic phase transition.
 In three dimensions, it would be indeed taken as a signature of such a phase transition.
 In two dimensions, it is instead considered insufficient.
-This insufficiency is based on assuming that analytic results, that preclude the existence of a proper long--ranged (anti)ferromagnetic ordering in a two-dimensional planar rotor (or, less precisely, XY) and Heisenberg spin lattice systems \cite{mermin1} as well as the existence of a proper long--ranged crystalline ordering in a two-dimensional off-lattice system of soft, Lennard-Jones--like, particles \cite{mermin2}, have to also preclude a proper long--ranged nematic ordering in a two-dimensional system.
+This insufficiency is based on assuming that basic analytic results for specific two--dimensional systems \cite{mermin1,mermin2} have to also preclude a proper long--ranged nematic ordering in a two-dimensional system.
 Even though those analytic results were found inapplicable to a two-dimensional nematic phase that is formed in a realistic system of particles interacting via non--separable interactions as hard particles are \cite{straley}.
 Based on that paradigm, $\mathtt{S}_2$ of an infinite (thermodynamic) system would be equal to zero at all values of $\uprho$.
 For this reason, one should turn to explicitly considering ${\mathcal{G}}_2(r)$ and its long-distance behavior.
 The latter distinguishes the two phases at either side of a phase transition of the Berezinskii--Kosterlitz-Thouless type: In the isotropic phase, ${\mathcal{G}}_2(r)$ decays to zero exponentially; in the (quasi)nematic phase, ${\mathcal{G}}_2(r)$ decays to zero algebraically.
-Even though past and present numerical simulation data seem to be consistent with this scenario, the limited size of the systems that are considered in numerical simulations cannot, admittedly, afford to clearly and unambiguously discern the characteristics of the long-distance decay.
-It is, admittedly, difficult to extrapolate to a very long distance the behavior of a correlation function that is known up to a decade of distance units.
-Based on this modest distance interval, it is, admittedly, difficult to affirm what is the best fitting function overall.
+Even though past and present numerical simulation data seem to be consistent with this scenario, the limited size of the systems that are considered in these numerical simulations cannot afford to clearly and unambiguously discern the characteristics of the long-distance decay.
+It is difficult to extrapolate to a very long distance the behavior of a correlation function that is known up to a decade of distance units.
+Based on this modest distance interval, it is difficult to affirm what is the best fitting function overall.
 It seems that, for sufficiently large values of $\uprho$, an algebraic fitting function outperforms an exponential fitting function.
 However, other fitting functions could perform even better: e.g., a ``stretched-exponential'' function fares at least as well as an algebraic function.